marcentusch/braet/README.md

 # Braet
 A minimalistic 4x10 ortholinear low profile handwired keyboard

-Aim of this keyboard is to be cheap and easy to make it yourself.
+Aim of this keyboard is to be cheap and easy to make and modify it yourself.
 You do not need to order any PCB or case for this.
-It also only has 40 keys, so besides tools, all you need to create this is:
+It also only has 40 keys, so besides soldering tools, all you need to create this is:
  - 1x Elite-C microcontroller
  - 40x Kailh Low Profile Choc Switches
  - 40x Choc Low Profile Keycaps
  - 40x 1N4148 diodes
  - 18x M2(2mm) spacers/standoffs
  - 3D printed plate
  - Laser cut bottom plate.
 3mm wood or acrylic
- - Some solid core wire.
-Preferably 22-26 gauge
+ - 22-26 gauge solid core wire

 ## 3D printing the plate
 The plate is 182mm wide, 70mm long and 1.2mm high.
 You can download the stl file from the file list above.